Dj2801/3D_Shirt_Design/README.md

-# Build and Deploy an AI-Powered 3D Website Using React
+# Build and Deploy a 3D Website Using React